FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ### Installation configuration file

-The <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> installation is based on a delivered configuration file called <span class="code">initialize.properties</span> that provides a series of default values to simplify installation.
+The {{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called `initialize.properties` that provides a series of default values to simplify installation.
 You can make a copy of this file and customize it prior to running the installation procedure as described in [Customize the initialize.properties file](properties_file_win).

 ### Installation modes

 The following installation modes use the delivered initialize.properties file as the default configuration file.
-In graphical mode you can install, but not operate, <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> without customizing certain mandatory values in this file.
+In graphical mode you can install, but not operate, {{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
 To run silent mode, you must at least define an installation directory prior to running the unattended installation.

 Graphical mode